MonetDBSolutions/MonetDBe-Python/doc/migrations.rst

 We highly appreciate user feed back for migrations undertaken in the MonetDB issue tracker on GitHub or stackoverflow.
-Both as a warning and best practices for those who follow, but also to assess the need for features hitherto not available in MonetDBe
+Both as a warning and best practices for those who follow, but also to assess the need for features hitherto not available in MonetDB/e